 Spain’s Canary Islands are a fantastic choice for sun all year round, and Tenerife is perhaps the best in terms of variety.
 It has the busy resort towns where you can find shops, bars, restaurants and beaches right on your doorstep, but you can also explore quaint little villages, ride the waterslides at Siam Park, and venture into Teide National Park to enjoy spectacular views from the top of Spain’s highest mountain.

 The Med starts to hot up in May, making Cyprus a perfect choice for some short haul sunshine.
-You’ve got plenty of choices – pick party paradise Ayia Napa, chic and central Larnaca or family favourite Paphos as your base, and Cyprus is small enough that you can take day trips to other towns, either by renting a car, taking the bus or booking a tour.
-Wherever you are you’ll be able to work on your tan on a golden sand beach.
+You’ve got plenty of choices – pick party paradise Ayia Napa, chic and central Larnaca or family favourite Paphos as your base.
+The island is small enough that you can take day trips to other towns, either by renting a car, taking the bus or booking a tour.
+Wherever you are, you’ll be able to work on your tan on a golden sand beach.

 May is the month when summer creeps into Crete, with day temperatures rising into the mid-twenties.
 You can beat the crowds that flock to the beaches in July and August, and dare to take a dip in the sea that hasn’t quite gained its summer heat yet.
 You can also take advantage of the milder weather to enjoy Crete’s outdoor activities like hiking in Chania Gorge, biking across the countryside, or day trips to Spinalonga Island.

-Sharm El Sheikh is still off the menu for the time being due to the FCO advising against all but essential air travel, but this doesn’t mean Egypt is a complete no-go zone.
-Hurghada is Egypt’s other major tourist hub, with other smaller resorts Makadi Bay, El Gouna and Marsa Alam close by.
+Egypt is an easy pleaser for early summer sun with an average of 11 hours of sizzling sunshine a day.
+Sharm El Sheikh and Hurghada are the big hitters when it comes to beach resorts, with other smaller resorts Makadi Bay, El Gouna and Marsa Alam close by.
 The shoulder seasons of spring and autumn are actually the best times to go to Egypt, when you can count on consistent sunshine but it’s not too hot to do activities like desert tours or day trips to the pyramids.

-The beach resorts of Agadir and Essaouira are perfect in the run-up to summer – temperatures up to 20, 11 hours of sunshine a day, and quieter beaches than the more popular resorts of Spain, Greece and Portugal.
-You’ll be glad of the milder early summer temperatures; the beach resorts keep visitors busy with surfing, paddle boarding and quadbike tours.
+Morocco’s beach resorts of Agadir and Essaouira are perfect in the run-up to summer – temperatures hovering in the early-twenties and quieter beaches than the more popular resorts of Spain, Greece and Portugal.
+You’ll be glad of the milder early summer temperatures; the beach resorts keep visitors busy with surfing, paddle boarding and quad bike tours.
 If you’re more in the mood for a city break, book a traditional riad hotel and enjoy the markets and cafes of Marrakesh.